Thursday 1 January 2015

 This is an extraordinarily rich seminar, in which Heidegger covers a great deal of ground, fundamental to what we try to do as psychotherapists.
 We shall seek to recapture some of the spirit of this great seminar by trying to re-think some of the questions he asks.
 We shall, for example, ourselves meditatively reenact the measuring of a table while trying to maintain awareness of the body and its bodying.

 Heidegger says there is a need for doctors who think.
-Professor Wilhelm von Herrmann praises Boss as just such a thinking doctor.
+Professor Friedrich-Wilhelm von Herrmann praises Boss as just such a thinking doctor.
 But we shall ask whether, in his focus on doctors, Heidegger is himself colluding unreflectingly with Bosss vision of Daseinsanalysis as a medical enterprise.

 Most of us – even if we call ourselves existential therapists and phenomenologists – have been corrupted and confused by the ideology of scientism.
 In this seminar we shall strive, through dialogue, to do justice to Heideggers clarifying vision.
 If we cannot, then our therapy’ remains technological tinkering and our righteousness is as filthy rags.